-- (a) The land is located in an economically distressed area. - (b) The land is obtained through a purchase or exercise of an option at the invitation of the local unit of government and local economic development agency. - (2) Consideration may be given to purchases where the proposed use of the land is consistent with a regional land use plan, will result in the redevelopment of an economically distressed area, can be supported by existing infrastructure, and will not cause shifts in population away from the area's population centers. - (3) As used in this section, "economically distressed area" means an area in a city, village, or township that has been designated as blighted; a city, village, or township that shows negative population change from 1970 and a poverty rate and unemployment rate greater than the statewide average; or an area certified as a neighborhood enterprise zone under the neighborhood enterprise zone act, 1992 PA 147, MCL 207.771 to 207.786. - (4) The fund shall provide a report to the senate and house of representatives appropriations subcommittees on general government, the senate and house fiscal agencies, and the state budget office that provides a list of all properties purchased, all options on land purchased, the location of the land purchased, and the purchase price if the fund purchases options on land or land.
-The report must be submitted before March 15. - Sec.
+(a) The land is located in an economically distressed area.

+(b) The land is obtained through a purchase or exercise of an option at the invitation of the local unit of government and local economic development agency.

+(2) Consideration may be given to purchases where the proposed use of the land is consistent with a regional land use plan, will result in the redevelopment of an economically distressed area, can be supported by existing infrastructure, and will not cause shifts in population away from the area's population centers.

+(3) As used in this section, "economically distressed area" means an area in a city, village, or township that has been designated as blighted; a city, village, or township that shows negative population change from 1970 and a poverty rate and unemployment rate greater than the statewide average; or an area certified as a neighborhood enterprise zone under the neighborhood enterprise zone act, 1992 PA 147, MCL 207.771 to 207.786.

+(4) If land or options on land are purchased under subsection (1), the fund shall provide a report to the senate and house of representatives standing committees on appropriations, the senate and house of representatives appropriations subcommittees on general government, the senate and house fiscal agencies, and the state budget office that provides a list of all properties purchased, all options on land purchased, the location of the land purchased, and the purchase price if the fund purchases options on land or land.
+The report must be submitted before March 15.

+Sec.
 1010.
 As a condition for receiving funds in part 1, not later than March 15, the fund shall provide a report for the immediately preceding fiscal year on the jobs for Michigan investment fund, created in section 88h of the Michigan strategic fund act, 1984 PA 270, MCL 125.2088h.
 The report shall be submitted to the chairpersons of the senate and house of representatives standing committees on appropriations, the chairpersons of the senate and house of representatives standing committees on appropriations subcommittees on general government, the senate and house fiscal agencies, and the state budget office.
-The report shall include, but is not limited to, all of the following: - (a) A detailed listing of revenues, by fund source, to the jobs for Michigan investment fund.
-The listing shall include the manner and reason for which the funds were appropriated to the jobs for Michigan investment fund. - (b) A detailed listing of expenditures, by project, from the jobs for Michigan investment fund. - (c) A fiscal year-end balance of the jobs for Michigan investment fund. - Sec.
+The report shall include, but is not limited to, all of the following:

+(a) A detailed listing of revenues, by fund source, to the jobs for Michigan investment fund.
+The listing shall include the manner and reason for which the funds were appropriated to the jobs for Michigan investment fund.

+(b) A detailed listing of expenditures, by project, from the jobs for Michigan investment fund.

+(c) A fiscal year-end balance of the jobs for Michigan investment fund.

+Sec.
 1011.
-(1) From the appropriations in part 1 to the fund and granted or transferred to the MEDC, any unexpended or unencumbered balance shall be disposed of in accordance with the requirements in the management and budget act, 1984 PA 431, MCL 18.1101 to 18.1594, unless carryforward authorization has been otherwise provided for. - (2) Any encumbered funds shall be used for the same purposes for which funding was originally appropriated in this part and part 1.
+(1) From the appropriations in part 1 to the fund and granted or transferred to the MEDC, any unexpended or unencumbered balance shall be disposed of in accordance with the requirements in the management and budget act, 1984 PA 431, MCL 18.1101 to 18.1594, unless carryforward authorization has been otherwise provided for.

+(2) Any encumbered funds, including encumbered funds subsequently unobligated, shall be used for the same purposes for which funding was originally appropriated in this part and part 1.

+(3) For funds appropriated in part 1 to the fund, any carryforward authorization subsequently created through a work project shall be preserved until a cash or accrued expenditure has been executed or the allowable work project time period has expired.